orionjs/orionjs/docs/resolvers.md

 })
 ```

-`paginatedResolvers` also can receive parameters like in `simpleResolvers`:
+`paginatedResolvers` also can receive parameters like in `basicResolvers`:

 ```js
 import {paginatedResolver} from '@orion-js/app'